FireFlies-Robotics/FireFlies-FtcRobotController/Guide for Programming.md

 ```java
 //FIXME Robot goes backwards when using turbo
 ```

+### Testing

+Testing your code is crucial to make sure that your can integrate well with other code and not having bugs on the stage.

+Follow this rules to ensure that and prevent conflicts:
+* Make your own OpModes, **never work in the main OpMode**
+* Check every functionality of your code.
+Your code is being used not only by you

 ### ___*If you want to suggest a change in the guidelines, please suggest it during a meeting___